alexlee39/RiotStatsChecker/hosting.md

 ### Note: For Devs Only...
 Firebase calls must be done in cmd or git bash...(Aka linux terminals)

+For Ubunti/Linux: You need to install [firebase](https://snapcraft.io/install/firebase/ubuntu) for Ubuntu

 ## 1st Time Users:
 Login into firebase using: